canalplus/rx-player/doc/api/Player_Events.md

 - `active` (`Boolean`): Whether this track is the one currently active or not.

+- `label` (`string|undefined`): A human readable label that may be displayed in the user interface providing a choice between video tracks.

+  This information is usually set only if the current Manifest contains one.

 - `representations` (`Array.<Object>`):
   [Representations](../Getting_Started/Glossary.md#representation) of this video track, with